featherineaugustus/PC-telemetry-anomaly-detection/README.md

 - Plot time-series to senosr data
 - Plot feature correlation matrix and pairplot

+- From the data, it appears that when the machine has anomaly high temperature and vibration, it is an outlier and anomaly, and should be flagged

 # 3. Modeling with Light GBM
 ```bash
 2_main_modelling_lgbm.ipynb
 ```
+We choose the Light Gradient Boosting Model (LGBM) as it is small and light weight, while being accurate enough as compared to the more popular XGBoost.

 Part 1: Modeling
 - Load data
 - Split data by machines: training (machine 1-40) and testing (machine 41-50)